mk-fg/python-onedrive/README.md

 available in file (object) metadata.

-Actual fetching of files seem to be done through https://public.bay.livefilestore.com, but TLS there doesn't seem to work with curl or python "requests" module, only with browsers.
+Actual fetching of files seem to be done through https://public.bay.livefilestore.com, but TLS there doesn't work with curl or python "requests" module at the moment, only with browsers.
-Most likely some strict subset of protocols (like TLS 1.1+) is used there (it'd probably make sense in light of late security situation), which aren't supported by such simple tools.
+Problem seem to be broken TLS implementation on the IIS server - it chokes if client advertise TLS 1.2 in "Client Hello" packet (e.g. "openssl s_client -showcerts -connect public.bay.livefilestore.com:443") and works if client only advertises TLS 1.0 support ("openssl s_client -tls1 -showcerts -connect public.bay.livefilestore.com:443").
+Issue is known and generic workaround is documented as such in openssl project changelog.

 According to [SkyDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines),